sbwilson/Marlin-Ender2-Gantry/README.md

 Additional documentation can be found at the [Marlin Home Page](http://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

+## My local changes

+This fork of Merlin contains minor changes and configuration settings for my work using an Ender 2 as a 3D gantry for remote control.
+It is probably of limited use to yourself, and you may find the official [Marlin repository](https://github.com/MarlinFirmware/Marlin) is far better suited to your needs.

 ## Marlin 2.0 Bugfix Branch

 __Not for production use.
 Use with caution!__